temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 The web server lets the user to communicate with the Temporal Application, and also serves as the entry point for starting the Workflow Execution.

 There are several handlers that make the subscription possible.
-These handlers let you to subscribe, unsubscribe, and get details about the Workflow.
+These handlers let you to subscribe, unsubscribe, and get details about the Workflow with a Query.
-An index handler exists as well.

 Create a `gateway` folder with the file `main.go`.
 Create a Client in `main.go`.